stephenscaff/vimeo-playlists/readme.md

 Wanna to make a playlist of Vimeo vids?

-To check a simple app using the lib, with styles and all that, checkout [Telly](https://github.com/stephenscaff/telly), or the `example` directory.
+To check a simple app using the lib, with styles and all that, checkout [Telly](https://github.com/stephenscaff/telly), or the `example` directory of this project.
 Telly is a full app with editable styles and a node server and such.

 ## Build